K-pop: Use of English phrases

 Hip-hop artist Yoon Mi-rae and her husband, rapper Tiger JK of Drunken Tiger, are credited with popularizing American-style hip hop in Korea.

 Modern K-pop is marked by its use of English phrases.
 Jin Dal Yong of Popular Music and Society wrote that the usage may be influenced by "Korean-Americans and/or Koreans who studied in the U.S. [who] take full advantage of their English fluency and cultural resources that are not found commonly among those who were raised and educated in Korea."
 Korean pop music from singers or groups who are Korean-American such as Fly to the Sky, g.o.d, Rich, Yoo Seung-jun, and Drunken Tiger has both American style and English lyrics.
-These Korean-American singers' music has a different style from common Korean music, which attracts the interest of young people.
+This type of music has a different style from common Korean music, which attracts the interest of young people.
 Increasingly, foreign songwriters and producers are employed to work on songs for K-pop idols, such as will.i.am and Sean Garrett.
-Foreign musicians, including rappers such as Akon, Kanye West, Ludacris, and Snoop Dogg, have also featured on K-pop songs.
+Foreign musicians, including rappers like Akon, Kanye West, Ludacris, and Snoop Dogg, have also featured on K-pop songs.

 Entertainment companies help to expand K-pop to other parts of the world through a number of different methods.
-Singers need to use English since the companies want to occupy markets in the other parts of Asia, which enables them to open the Western market in the end.
+Singers need to use English since the companies want to occupy markets in the other parts of Asia, which enables them to open the Western market.
 Most K-pop singers learn English because it is a common language in the world of music, but some singers also learn other foreign languages such as Japanese to approach the Japanese market.
-Similarly, increasing numbers of K-pop bands use English names rather than Korean ones.
+Similarly, K-pop bands increasingly use English names rather than Korean ones.
 This allows songs and artists to be marketed to a wider audience around the world.

 However, the use of English has not guaranteed the popularity of K-pop in the North American market.
 For some commentators, the reason for this is because the genre can be seen as a distilled version of Western music, making it difficult for K-pop to find acceptance in these markets.
 Furthermore, Western audiences tend to place emphasis on authenticity and individual expression in music, which the idol system can be seen as suppressing.

-According to Elaine W. Chun's research, even though hybridity appears more and more often in K-pop, and sometimes may even make fans admire K-pop stars more because it is fresh, new and interesting, it is hard to change those who believe in a perfect ideal for pure linguistic.
-This means that the original form of language is still difficult to alter.
+According to Elaine W. Chun's research, even though hybridity appears more and more often in K-pop, and sometimes may even make fans admire K-pop stars more because it is fresh, new and interesting, ideals of linguistic purity are still difficult to alter.